 There are some certain badminton rules and regulations.
 Check them out:

-- This game can be played with two that means single players or double players that is four players.
+- This game can be played with two which means single players or double players that is four players.

 - You will get a point if your shuttlecock hits in the opponent’s court’s parameters.

-- After hitting the shuttlecock, if it lands on the net or hit the net than your opponent will get the point.
+- After hitting the shuttlecock, if it lands on the net or hits the net then your opponent will get the point.

 - The serving rule is hitting diagonally.
 When you win one point then you have to change the station from the side.
 If you lose then you can’t change side.

-- The rule of serve is to hit from underarm and below the waist.
-You cannot serve over arm.
+- The rule of service is to hit from underarm and below the waist.
+You cannot serve overarm.